luann8331/opensage-adk/docs/wiki/user_guide/Setup.md

 ## Tools

-OpenSage agents can use Python tools, filesystem-discovered Skills, and MCP toolsets.
+OpenSage-ADK agents can use Python tools, filesystem-discovered Skills, and MCP toolsets.

 [Adding a New Tool](../developer_guide/Adding-Tools.md): How to add new